Overview of the UK's engineering industry

 You could try breaking into an area experiencing growth, such as:

-- Nuclear energy - The government wants nuclear power to eventually provide reliable, low carbon and cost competitive electricity.
+- Nuclear energy - The government wants nuclear power to eventually provide reliable, low-carbon, cost-competitive electricity.
 Explore getting a job in nuclear energy.

 - Renewable energy - Play a key role in helping to offset the impact of climate change.
 Read more about renewable energy careers.

 - Artificial intelligence (AI)/Big data - AI is revolutionising the industry.
-Get a job as a machine learning engineer, or consider studying a big data course.
+You can get a job as a machine learning engineer or consider studying a big data course.

-- Food and drink manufacturing - As the biggest manufacturing sector, you could find yourself working in areas such as automation or developing new technologies.
+- Food and drink manufacturing - As the biggest manufacturing sector, you could work in areas such as automation or develop new technologies.

 - Mechanical, electrical, electronic, chemical and software engineering - Get the qualifications required to become a Chartered Engineer (CEng) or Incorporated Engineer (IEng).
 Discover how to become an engineer.

-A number of engineering occupations feature on the government's shortage occupations list including:
+A significant number of engineering roles feature on the government's shortage occupations list, including:

 - civil